 Safed (or Tzfat) is one of the most interesting cities in Israel.
 It’s also one of the best places to be during Hanukkah.
 One of the most memorable experiences to have in Safed during Hanukkah is to join a nightly Hanukkah Candle Tour.
 Shvil HaLev and the Tzfat Kabbalah Center offer nightly tours where you can hear the stories of Hanukkah and see the traditions of Hanukkah candle-lighting in the Old Jewish Quarter.

-Another great thing to do in Safed during Hanukkah is to visit Safed’s old city dairies to observe the cheese-making process while sampling some of the sheep and goats’ milk products.
+Another great thing to do in Safed during Hanukkah is to visit Safed’s old city dairy workshops to observe the cheese-making process while sampling some of the sheep and goats’ milk products.
 Eating dairy products during Hanukkah is a tradition in honor of the Jewish heroine Judith who helped gain an important victory with her homemade cheese.

 Celebrate Hanukkah at Livnot U’Lehibanot’s community center, with activities for the whole family, music, stories, and tours of 16th century Safed excavations.